shan8851/asam/content/posts/opportunity-cost.md

 ## Balance

 Now, don’t get me wrong, I am not here to discourage people from picking up new skills, that would be absurd.
 As I said at the beginning of this post, to be constantly learning and picking up new skills is a good thing - **great** in fact, but it is important to be aware of the opportunity cost and make sure you keep some balance.
 Make time for you, you deserve it.
-Make time to enhance your skills that you use in the day job, those afterall are your bread and butter.
+Make time to enhance your skills that you use in the day job, those after all are your bread and butter.

 ## Righting the Ship